alexandreklotz/QuickDesk/DEV_CHANGELOG.md

 #QuickDesk Lite Development Changelog
 ***
+##28/12/2021
+* Creation of PutMappings to update existing objects such as Users, Tickets and Teams.
+Methods are functional after testing.
+Ifs have been implemented in the linked methods to avoid empty fields.
+* DeleteMappings have been created for each class.

+PutMappings will be restricted to specific roles.
+The "updateTicket" method linked to the PutMapping in the TicketController will be split in two or the user will only be able to add/modify comments once the ticket is created.
+Only a technician or an admin will be able to modify all its fields.
+All the other PutMappings linked to update methods will be restricted to technician/admin only to avoid any security issues.

+***
 ##23/12/2021
 * Creation of the three main models : Utilisateur, Ticket, Team
 * Creation of CustomJsonView